 Described below are the most common species of cockroaches to invade New York City structures:

-German cockroaches German cockroaches are a major urban pest and prefer to live inside.
+• German cockroaches are a major urban pest and prefer to live inside.
 They are problematic inside homes and businesses, especially restaurants or any other place there is food storage.
-These cockroaches are a light brown to tan color, and have two horizontal dark stripes behind their heads.
+These cockroaches are a light brown to tan color and have two horizontal dark stripes behind their heads.
 Though German cockroaches have wings, they do not fly.
 These cockroaches are fast movers and scurry out of sight when disturbed.

 Are cockroaches dangerous?